Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Abstract

 \section{Abstract}

 We investigate the effects of $p$-wave interactions on Efimov trimers in systems comprising two identical heavy fermions and a light particle, with mass ratios larger than $13.6$.
 Our focus lies on the borromean regime where the ground-state trimer exists in the absence of dimers.
 Using pair-wise Lennard-Jones potentials and concentrating on the $L^{\pi} = 1^{-}$ symmetry, we explore the critical value of the interspecies $s$-wave scattering length $a_{c}$ at which the borromean state appears in several two-component particle systems.
-We study the universal properties of $a_{c}$ and the influence of $p$-wave fermion-fermion interactions on its value.
-Our findings show that, in the absence of $p$-wave fermion-fermion interactions, $a_{c}$ is universally determined by the van der Waals radius and mass ratio.
-However, when attractive interactions between the two fermions are introduced, the formation of the borromean state becomes favored over the absence of $p$-wave fermion-fermion interaction.
-Furthermore, we demonstrate that the $p$-wave Efimov effects persist even when the fermion-fermion interaction is taken to the $p$-wave unitary limit.
+Our exploration encompasses the universal properties of $a_{c}$ and the influence of $p$-wave fermion-fermion interactions on its value.
+We find that, in the absence of $p$-wave fermion-fermion interactions, $a_{c}$ is determined universally by the van der Waals radius and mass ratio.
+However, the introduction of $p$-wave fermion-fermion interactions unveiled a departure from this universality.
+Our calculations show that the critical interspecies scattering length $a_{c}$ now depends on the details of the fermion-fermion $p$-wave interaction.
+And, the presence of $p$-wave fermion-fermion interactions favors the formation of the borromean state.
+Additionally, our investigation reveals that Efimov effect in the $1^{-}$ symmetry persist even when the fermion-fermion interaction reaches the $p$-wave unitary limit.